Can you be a good project manager without being a coach?

-Role of the Project Manager | By Duncan Haughey | minute read
+Role of the Project Manager | By Duncan Haughey | Read time minutes

 Project managers should manage the project and avoid the temptation to complete critical path tasks.
 Managing projects is a full-time job; however, there is an opportunity for a project manager to coach team members.

-- Encourages innovation and creativity
+- It encourages innovation and creativity.

-- Allows team members to reach their full potential
+- Allows team members to reach their full potential.

-- Stretches performance and takes a person out of their comfort zone
+- Stretches performance and takes a person out of their comfort zone.

-- Motivates and energises team members
+- Motivates and energises team members.

 So, what is the difference between teaching and learning?

-- Teaching is showing a person how to do something
+- Teaching is showing a person how to do something.

-- Learning is doing it yourself to improve your performance
+- Learning is doing it yourself to improve your performance.